Busal

 Busal or Bosal (بوسال) is a village in Mandi Bahauddin District, Punjab, Pakistan.
 It is one of the larger settlements of Tehsil Malakwal and lies between the Jhelum and Chenab rivers in the Jech Doab region.

 History

 The origins of Busal trace back several centuries, with local accounts suggesting that the settlement was founded during the reign of the Mughal Emperor Akbar (1542–1605).
 The area later developed into an agricultural and political hub due to its fertile land and proximity to irrigation canals established during the British colonial period.

-Prominent personalities

-Busal is the ancestral home of the Bosal family, a political and administrative lineage in the Mandi Bahauddin region.
-Generations of the family have contributed significantly to the development of Busal.
-Notable figures associated with Busal include: